fahmifj/HackTheBox-notes/machines/note-template/note-template.md

 -
 -

-# 99 - To do and Trial-error
+# 99 - Trial-error/Try list

 > What to put here:
 >
-> - Options you want to try
+> - Options you want to try (upper=highest priority, lower=try later)
-> - First attempt of exploitation.
-> - Things you have tried but failed.
+> - Track things you have tried but failed.
-> - Things you want to do after gaining access
+> - Tips/Trick you learned during completing the box.
-> - Take a rest if you keep putting your note in here for more than 2 hours.
+> - Take a rest if you keep putting/looking your note in here for more than 45 minutes.